thephpleague/csv/docs/9.0/reader/record-mapping.md

 $serializer = new Serializer(Weather::class, ['date', 'temperature', 'place']);
 $weather = $serializer->deserialize($record);

-// you can use the syntactic sugar method as an alternative
+// you can use the syntactic sugar method `assign` as an alternative
 // if you only need to do it once
 $weather = Serializer::assign(Weather::class, $record);